nlesc-recruit/cudawrappers/README.dev.md

 Codacy runs `cppcheck` and `flawfinder` online but to run `clang-tidy` we have to create a GitHub action, run `clang-tidy` there and push the information to Codacy.
 Check the file [codacy.yml](.github/workflows/codacy.yml) for details on how that is done.

-To run `clang-tidy` on Codacy for this project or a fork, you will need to define a `CODACY_PROJECT_TOKEN` secret.
+To run `clang-tidy` on Codacy for this project or a fork, you will need to define a secret called with a name of `CODACY_PROJECT_TOKEN`.
+See [GitHub docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to learn more about secrets.
 For the `main` branch and pull requests originating from inside this repo, there is no need to create a new token.
 But if it gets revoked, or for forks, follow the steps in the [Codacy API tokens page](https://docs.codacy.com/codacy-api/api-tokens/) for details on how to create one.